okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/configure-multiple-identifiers/main/index.md

 <ApiLifecycle access="ea" />

-This guide explains how to configure the Multiple Identifiers feature using the Policy API.
+This guide explains how to configure the multiple identifiers feature using the Policy API.

 > **Note:** This document is written for Okta Identity Engine.
 If you are using Okta Classic Engine, consider upgrading to Identity Engine.
 See [Identify your Okta solution](https://help.okta.com/okta_help.htm?type=oie&id=ext-oie-version) to determine your Okta version.